wimblerobotics/football_demo/README.md

 As with the Football class, changes to the scoring state don't show until redraw is called.
 You shouldn't do that yourself--rather you call redraw on the Football class instance and it will call all the required redraw methods for all the windows used for the game in the terminal window.

 ## src/clock.cpp
 The Clock class encapsulates the quarter name, the game clock, the play clock, the down and the yards to go for the down.
-The methods for manipulating these values should be obvious from the include/clock.h file, but you should use methods in the Football class to actually manipulate the game as that class will dole out method class to the Clock class as needed.
+The methods for manipulating these values should be obvious from the include/clock.h file, but you should use methods in the Football class to actually manipulate the game as that class will dole out method calls to the Clock class as needed.

 ## src/pauseable_timer.cpp
 The PauseableTimer class is used to encapsulate a countdown timer which will stop decrementing when the remaining time reaches zero.
 This is used for both the game clock and the play clock.
 The timer can be stopped and started and the remaining time can be reset.

+The timer decrements in real time when enabled and demonstrates how you can use Linux threads to do parallel operations in the background.